mrcosta/cleancode/README.md

 Bad schedules can be redone, bad requirements can be redefined.
 Bad team dynamics can be repaired.
 But bad code rots and ferments.

 # <a name="junitInternals"> JUnit Internals </a>

+Often one refactoring leads to another that leads to the undoing of the first.
+Refactoring is an interative process full of trial and error, inevitably converging on something that we feel is worthy of a professional.

+No module is immune from improvement, and each of us has the responsibility to leave the code a litte better than we found it.

+# <a name="smellsAndHeuristics"> Smells and Heuristics </a>